 Within the Arabica species, there are numerous varieties, each with distinct flavors and growing regions.
 Some of the most popular Arabica varieties include:

 Robusta beans, on the other hand, are known for their higher caffeine content and more bitter, earthy flavor.
-They are often used in espresso blends or as a filler in lower-quality coffee blends.
+They are often used in espresso blends or as a filler in lower-quality blends.

 Caffeine, the naturally occurring stimulant found in coffee, is responsible for its energizing and mood-enhancing effects.
 When consumed, caffeine is absorbed into the bloodstream and travels to the brain, where it blocks the action of adenosine, a neurotransmitter that promotes sleep and relaxation.